Cannes 2017: Competition Blog

 The Day After

 There’s something very lovely and unique about Hong’s style when he’s on form, and he is here; his sudden pans and close-ups, and the way his characters talk so much, chatting, crying, shouting, over endless cups of coffee and late-night soju.
-The dialogue swerves and circles, and Hong has cut the chronology to increas that effect.
-The Day After is a subtle, intimate film which is bound to be rediscovered after the festival when attention spans aren’t cut quite so short.
+Naturally there’s a case of mistaken identity as well.
+The dialogue swerves and circles, and Hong has cut the chronology to increase that effect.
+The Day After is a subtle, intimate film which is may be rediscovered after the festival when attention spans aren’t cut quite so short.
 And quietly, the critics on Screen’s jury responded, divided mostly between three and four stars, with the odd two dotted in.

 The Killing Of A Sacred Deer